engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/benchmark-tests.md

 While *performance tests* evaluate our proficiency when everything goes well, *robustness tests* asses our capacity of dealing with increased load and failures.

-We evaluate our our system's ability to adapt to traffic spikes and increased resource requirements by scaling up or down in terms of hardware, software, or network resources.
+We evaluate our system's ability to adapt to traffic spikes and increased resource requirements by scaling up or down in terms of hardware, software, or network resources.
 We test our system's conduct under extreme conditions or beyond its expected maximum capacity, pinpointing the stress our software handles before breaking.
 When things break we want them to break well-defined and promptly.
 Non-determinism and unknown states in our software are hazardous things.

 After the worst has happened and our software crashed either due to a lack of scalability or malicious third party attacks we test our disaster recovery measures.
 Shorter durations to fully recover from down time minimize potential costs and revenue losses to our organization.

-## Accessability tests
+## Accessibility tests

 We maximize the number of potential users by making certain our software is usable by a broad spectrum of people.
-Traditionally, accessability was related to physical traits, such as vision, mobility and motor skills, hearing, speech, or cognitive disabilities.
-Depending on our product we utilize a mix of static and runtime tests to verify perceptability and input options for various senses to interact with our software.
+Traditionally, accessibility was related to physical traits, such as vision, mobility and motor skills, hearing, speech, or cognitive disabilities.
+Depending on our product we utilize a mix of static and runtime tests to verify perceptibility and input options for various senses to interact with our software.
 We test for contrasting color palette, labeling, navigation, text-to-speech, font size and zooms, and inspect our UI's and API's against our design system to ensure internal consistency within the software.

-We extend physical accessability traits with by demographic, economical and geographical factors.
+We extend physical accessibility traits with by demographic, economical and geographical factors.
 We test whether our software runs on a broad range of devices, potential outdated hardware, and with low-bandwidth internet.
 Our payment options and processing works beyond US credit cards, our application layout is formatted for reading both left-to-right and right-to-left, our software uses culturally invariants of upper-case and lower-case characters when processing input text and we support a broad range of character encoding.

 If our distribution location requires regulatory compliance, we appraise those when releasing changes of our software.
 We test against these requirements when packaging localized versions of our package.

 ## Executing Benchmark Tests

-Run performance tests regularly (every couple days overnight).
-The longer you go without running performance tests, the harder it can be to track down the culprit.
+We run performance tests regularly (every couple days overnight).
+The longer we go without running performance tests, the harder it can be to track down the culprit.